LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 They should:

-- Practise handwashing and social distancing both at home and at work
+- Practise handwashing and social distancing both at home and at work.
-- Make sure everyone wears a cloth face mask when near other people
+- Make sure everyone wears a cloth face mask when near other people.
-- Use personal protective equipment (PPE) correctly
+- Use personal protective equipment (PPE) correctly.
-- Follow all hospital or clinic protocols correctly
+- Follow all hospital or clinic protocols correctly.
-- Not touch their face with their hands or gloves
+- Not touch their face with their hands or gloves.
 - Support each other during this stressful time.

 ## Personal protective equipment